rartino/guide/README.rst

 -------
 This book outlines how we work.

-If you find any inaccuracies or other things to update in this book, please suggest a change.
-Feel free to use the issues system in github, a pull-request, or simply an email to Rickard.
+If you find anything worth to update in this book, please suggest a change.
+Use the issues system in github, issue a pull-request, or just simply send an email to Rickard with the suggested change.

+Disclaimer: this is a multi-author best-effort to collect info potentially useful for people working here.
+There are no *guarantees* that the supplied info is correct.
+Note that this especially applies to information regarding contracts, insurance, healthcare, and other info that could be, e.g., construed as legal advice.
+From our channels you will only ever be given informal advice in such matters.
+It is ultimately your responsibility to seek out, read and understand the actual rules, or to hire legal expertise to help you with this.

 About our unit
 --------------